ZoqueLabs/website/_drafts/seeking_seeker.md

 Reverse tunnels create a bridge between the local VM port and a public URL in HTTPS; This is how we expose the Seeker that is already running out, just for testing.

-In this experiment we tested one of the options that a [The Hackers Choice repo](https://github.com/hackerschoice/thc-tips-tricks-hacks-cheat-sheet?tab=readme-ov-file#https) has with tricks of this type, but you can experiment with others.
+In this experiment we tested one of the options that [The Hackers Choice repo](https://github.com/hackerschoice/thc-tips-tricks-hacks-cheat-sheet?tab=readme-ov-file#https) has with tricks of this type, but you can experiment with others.

 🔹 **`localhost.run` with SSH**